 Usui Reiki Ryoho is a traditional, Japanese practice.
 The flower is an oft-used element in many aspects of classical, Japanese fine art and design, often signifying purity, or devotion, love, gratitude, respect, trust, or longevity, depending upon the flower.
 The flower as a symbol of importance evokes strong emotion, which is why this central element of The Reiki Space™ logo has such a layered meaning.
 Our yellow-orange and purple “energy burst/flower” element is used as an icon in social media.
 This is a nod to the Japanese crest, which is usually a simple design, but highly symbolic and impactful in its succinctness.

 Our Training Studio/Dojo Hanko (a “seal,” or “stamp” in Japanese), depicting “The Place of the Way of Reiki” and “Reiki Dojo” in kanji, partnered with the watercolor, “Koi” offers a nod to Japanese Arts tradition, as well as honoring our Reiki Lineage.
 Koi are ever-present in Japanese culture and design.
-They symbolize perseverance and strength, both qualities that bring a holistic connection to the meaningful practice of Reiki.
+They symbolize peaceful grace, both qualities that bring a holistic connection to the meaningful practice of Reiki.
 Fish in a group also comprise a “school,” an important design element and nod to its purpose of lifelong learning and community.
 Additionally, the koi in this hanko/logo is a watercolor painting by Lori McClellan from 2009.
 It was part of a series of Koi paintings offering a message of deep meaning to the artist.

 About our thoughtful tagline, The Reiki Space: Well-being Wherever We Are™, it is an actively engaged representation of the purpose of The Reiki Space™, which is to facilitate well-being wherever we are in life, in health, and on the Earth (or in the universe, or existence).
 Since Reiki treatments can be offered in-person, or at a distance, the logistical explanation of, “wherever we are” on Earth (or even existence) comes into play, as Reiki Distance treatments can be offered across town, across the U.S., or anywhere on the planet to people, animals, or circumstance, building upon this community of care.
 Reiki can benefit all living things.